wellplayed/ulol/README.md

 ## 7.7 Right to Publish
 NACC shall have the right to publish a declaration stating that a Team Member has been penalized.
 Any Team Members and/or team which may be referenced in such declaration hereby waive any right of legal action against the League of Legends Championship Series, LLC, Riot Games, Inc., and/or any of their parents, subsidiaries, affiliates, employees, agents, or contractors

+## 8 Spirit of the Rules

+## 8.1 Finality of Decisions
+All decisions regarding the interpretation of these rules, player eligibility, scheduling and staging of the NACC, and penalties for misconduct, lie solely with NACC, the decisions of which are final.
+NACC decisions with respect to these Rules cannot be appealed and shall not give rise to any claim for monetary damages or any other legal or equitable remedy.

+## 8.2 Rule Changes
+These Rules may be amended, modified or supplemented by NACC, from time to time, in order to ensure fair play and the integrity of NACC.

+## 8.3 Best Interests of the NACC
+NACC officials at all times may act with the necessary authority to preserve the best interests of the NACC.
+This power is not constrained by lack of specific language in this document.
+NACC officials may use any form of punitive actions at their disposal against any entity whose conduct is not within the confines of the best interests of the NACC.